How to choose a kid bike

 The draisiennes are usually made of wood, aluminum or steel.
 They're equipped with wide tyres to give good stability, with or without an inner tube (a tyre with an air chamber will dampen shocks better),an adjustable saddle height and a handlebar adaptable to your child's size.
 For adventurous enthusiasts, there are easy-to-use MTB draisiennes with wide studded tyres for 3-year old children and older.

+Finding the right size bike for your child is way easier than you might think: all you need is their age and height, then you can use the chart below to help you find the best bike for your kid.
 The selection between city biking, mountain biking and BMX is so broad that everything will depend on your child's practice.

-The first criterion to consider when choosing a bike is its size: it must match the child's height to make them perfectly comfortable and let them have fun.
+The first criteria to consider when choosing a bike is its size: it must match the child's height to make them perfectly comfortable and let them have fun.
 Choose a bike with an adjustable seatpost and handlebar to elevate them as your child grows up.
 The size of the bicycle is characterized by the size of the wheels: between 10 and 24 depending on the size of your child.
 Refer to our size guide to see all the age-size correspondences of the child-sized wheels.

-The third criterion is the geometry of the frame: the lower it is, the easier it will be for the child to ride on the bike and the more stable it will be as they roll.
+The third criteria is the geometry of the frame: the lower it is, the easier it will be for the child to ride on the bike and the more stable it will be as they roll.

 Bikes for children between the ages of 4 and 6 are most often sold with stabilizers that are disassembled when the child has learnt the right balance.
 For the more seasoned riders, there are even bikes with gears.
 For use in the city and to ride "like grown-ups", many children's bicycles are equipped with accessories: mudguard, basket, bell or luggage rack.